Uvalde school shooting: Victims

 The children were in the fourth grade.
 The teachers taught in the same fourth-grade classroom.

-Eighteen people were injured, comprising fourteen children, one teacher, the perpetrator's grandmother, and two police officers.
+Eighteen people were injured: fourteen children, one teacher, the perpetrator's grandmother, and two police officers.
 Abbott said the two officers were struck by bullets but had no serious injuries.
 Several victims died in the ambulance on the way to the hospital, including Mireles.
 Uvalde Memorial Hospital's CEO reported that eleven children and three other people were admitted for emergency care following the shooting.
 Four were released, and two, described only as a male and a female, were dead upon arrival.
 Four other victims, the perpetrator's grandmother and three students, were taken to the University Hospital in San Antonio.

 Perpetrator

-Born on May 16, 2004, in Fargo, North Dakota, Salvador Rolando Ramos was a resident of Uvalde from an early age and was a former student at Uvalde High School.
+Salvador Rolando Ramos (May 16, 2004 – May 24, 2022) was born in Fargo, North Dakota; he was a resident of Uvalde from an early age and was a former student at Uvalde High School.
 He also attended Robb Elementary School for fourth grade in the same classroom where he was killed.
-He was frequently bullied at school due to his stutter, short haircut, and for wearing the same clothes because his family was unable to afford more.
-At one point another student tied his shoelaces together, causing him to fall face down.
-Lt.
+He was frequently bullied at school, and Lt.
 Chris Olivarez from Texas DPS claimed that Ramos had no friends.
 Furthermore, he did not have a criminal record or any documented mental health issues.
 However, he had searched the term "sociopath" and received an email about possible treatment.
 He had also previously posted violent threats online.
-School officials at Uvalde High School withdrew him from the school on October 28, 2021 due to his frequent absences.
+School officials at Uvalde High School withdrew him from the school on October 28, 2021, due to his frequent absences.

 Ramos' social media acquaintances said he openly abused and killed animals such as cats and would livestream the abuse on Yubo.
 Other social media acquaintances said that he would also livestream himself on Yubo threatening to kidnap and rape girls who used the app, as well as threatening to commit a school shooting.
 Ramos' account was reported to Yubo, but no action was taken.
 Up until a month before the shooting, Ramos worked at a local Wendy's and had been employed there for at least a year.
 According to the store's night manager, he went out of his way to keep to himself.
-One of his coworkers said he was occasionally rude to his female co-workers, to whom he sent inappropriate text messages, and would intimidate co-workers at his job by asking them, "Do you know who I am?"
+One of his coworkers said he was occasionally rude to his female coworkers, to whom he sent inappropriate text messages, and would intimidate coworkers at his job by asking them, "Do you know who I am?"
 Ramos' coworkers referred to him by names including "school shooter" because he had long hair and frequently wore black clothing.